Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Abstract

 \section{Abstract}

+Extracting the latent underlying structures of complex nonlinear local and nonlocal flows is essential for their analysis and modeling.
+In this work we attempt to provide a consistent framework through Koopman theory and its related popular discrete approximation -- dynamic mode decomposition (DMD).
+We investigate the conditions to perform appropriate linearization, dimensionality reduction and representation of flows in a highly general setting.

-This work binds the existence of \ac{KEF}, the geometric of the dynamics, and the validity of \ac{DMD} to one coherent theory.
-Viewing the dynamic as a curve in the state-space allows us to formulate an existence condition of \acp{KEF} and their multiplicities.
-These conditions lay the foundations for system reconstruction, global controllability, and observability for nonlinear dynamics. \\ \ac{DMD} can be interpreted as a finite dimension approximation of \ac{KMD}.
-However, this method is limited to the case when \acp{KEF} are linear combinations of the observations.
-We examine the limitations of \ac{DMD} through the analysis of Koopman theory.
-We propose a new mode decomposition technique based on the typical time profile of the dynamics.
-An overcomplete dictionary of decay profiles is used to sparsely represent the dynamic.
-This analysis is also valid in the full continuous setting of Koopman theory, which is based on variational calculus.\\ We demonstrate applications of this analysis, such as finding \acp{KEF} and their multiplicities, calculating \ac{KMD}, dynamics reconstruction, global linearization, and controllability.
+The essential elements of this framework are \ac{KEF}, for which existence conditions are formulated.
+This is done by viewing the dynamic as a curve in state-space.
+These conditions lay the foundations for system reconstruction, global controllability, and observability for nonlinear dynamics.

+We examine the limitations of DMD through the analysis of Koopman theory and propose a new mode decomposition technique based on the typical time profile of the dynamics.
+An overcomplete dictionary of decay profiles is used to sparsely approximate the flow.
+This analysis is also valid in the full continuous setting of Koopman theory, which is based on variational calculus.
+We demonstrate applications of this analysis, such as finding \acp{KEF} and their multiplicities, dynamics reconstruction and global linearization.